Overview

 type supported by your SP.

-If you fill the Reply URL
+If you fill in the Reply URL

 , Casdoor will send the SAMLResponse

 by POST Request.
 If the Reply URL is empty, Casdoor will use GET request.
+You might wonder how Casdoor knows the Reply URL

-of the SP, if the Reply URL
+of the SP if the Reply URL

 is empty.
-Actually, Casdoor can get the
+Actually, Casdoor can get the URL called AssertionConsumerServiceURL

 by parsing the SAMLRequest

-.
-And send the request with SAMLResponse
+and send the request with SAMLResponse

 to AssertionConsumerServiceURL

+.
 The Reply URL

-will overwrites the AssertionConsumerServiceURL
+will overwrite the AssertionConsumerServiceURL

 in SAMLRequest